MANAGEMENT AND BUSINESS CONSULTING

 Implementing Strategy

 Developing strategy is one thing; implementing it is something completely different.
-A survey by management consulting firm Booze and Hamilton, found that 90% of companies had a formalised strategic planning process.
-Approximately 50% of companies had trouble implementing their strategic plans because they didn’t have a formal execution process in place.
+A survey by management consulting firm Booze and Hamilton, found that 90% of companies had a formalized strategic planning process.
+However, approximately 50% of companies had trouble implementing their strategic plans because they didn’t have a formal execution process in place.
 There has to be a clear focus and determination to translate strategic objectives into workable projects.
 Without personal accountability, nothing will happen.

 Strategy is implemented through projects, and these projects must be cascaded and aligned throughout the organisation.